uccross/ssdbm2019/index.md

    1. Do not include page numbers.
 1. Submit the camera-ready PDF in EasyChair ([https://easychair.org/conferences/?conf=ssdbm19](https://easychair.org/conferences/?conf=ssdbm19)).
 In addition to the camera-ready PDF, you **must** also submit an archive (zip or tgz) with the source files (LaTeX or Word).

-For any questions regarding your camera-ready version, please contact the proceedings chair Tanu Malik.
+For any questions regarding your camera-ready version, please contact [ssdbm19@easychair.org](mailto:ssdbm19@easychair.org).

 # Program
 ### Proceedings